ome/ome-model/docs/sphinx/ome-tiff/data.rst

 five focal planes is saved as a separate OME-TIFF named :file:`multifile-Zxx.ome.tiff` where `xx` is the index of the focal plane.

-The third datasets contain a plate with 4 wells at position A2, B1, B3 and C2.
+The third dataset contains a plate with 4 wells at position A2, B1, B3 and C2.
 The first three wells contain one field of view and the fourth well contains 2 fields of views.
 Each well sampole is saved as a separate OME-TIFF.